miles-lenz/thesis-bachelor/README.md

 - `plot.py` : Creates most of the plots for the thesis.
 - `show.py` : Loads MIMo in the MuJoCo viewer and lets him grow or performs a strength test.
 - `media/` : Figures from the thesis and additional material such as the growth video.
+- `paper.py` : Creates all plots and figures for the new MIMo paper.